Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Polling

-    ////TODO: provide list of the platforms/devices where we poll

-On many platforms, gamepads are polled explicitly by Unity, rather than delivered as events.
-For example, in the Windows editor and standalone player, XInput gamepads are polled asynchronously in the background.
+On Windows (XInput controllers only), UWP and Switch, gamepads are polled explicitly by Unity, rather than delivered as events.

 The frequency of the polling can be controlled manually.
 The default polling frequency is 60 Hz.
 Use [`InputSystem.pollingFrequency`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_pollingFrequency) to get or set the frequency.